shakes76/PatternFlow/recognition/s4528646-mask-rcnn/README.md

-# Detect and classify lesions in the ISIC 2017 dataset using Mask-RCNN
+# Detect and classify lesions in the ISIC 2017 dataset using Mask R-CNN
 We train a [Mask R-CNN model](https://arxiv.org/abs/1703.06870) on the [ISIC 2017 dataset](https://challenge.isic-archive.com/data/#2017) to detect skin lesions in an image and classify them as cancerous or benign.
 We start with a model pretrained on the COCO dataset provided by PyTorch (see [here](https://pytorch.org/vision/main/models/mask_rcnn.html)) and train it on the ISIC 2017 dataset.
 The model is a Mask R-CNN with a ResNet-50-FPN backbone, which is known to be capable of efficiently detecting and classifiying objects in images.

 ## Mask R-CNN